alfarom256/MinifilterResearch/Write-up.md

 ```

-Once enumerated, I continued execution until the function returned, and re-walked the linked list of callbacks and found the pre-create callback had successfully been inserted into the volume's callback table.
+I continued execution until the function returned, and re-walked the linked list of callbacks and found the pre-create callback had successfully been inserted into the volume's callback table.

 ```